pjsip/pjproject_docs/docs/source/specific-guides/perf_footprint/performance.rst

    available, to avoid this problem.
 If you encounter this problem, please check if ``libuuid`` is available for ``./configure`` on your system.

-If you are using PJUS-LIB, then the maximum number of calls supported is configurable from :cpp:any:`pjsua_config::max_calls` (default is 4).
+If you are using PJSUA-LIB, then the maximum number of calls supported is configurable from :cpp:any:`pjsua_config::max_calls` (default is 4).
 When increasing the limit, compile time options :c:macro:`PJSUA_MAX_CALLS` and :c:macro:`PJ_IOQUEUE_MAX_HANDLES` also needs to be changed accordingly (set the later to approximately 3 times :c:macro:`PJSUA_MAX_CALLS`).
+More info can be found `here <https://trac.pjsip.org/repos/wiki/FAQ#pjsua-lib-perf>`__.